sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/130 - types.md

 Paragraph
 ----

-Use with  [Document Range](https://docs.sensible.so/docs/document-range) only, to return paragraphs as output that is separated by newline characters (\n), instead of as a single string.
+Use with  [Document Range](https://docs.sensible.so/docs/document-range) only, to return paragraphs formatted with newline characters (\n), instead of formatted as a single string.
 Sensible recognizes paragraphs separated by vertical gaps.
 Sensible does not recognize paragraphs indicated solely by indented first lines.

 Percentage
 ----